An Accurate and Efficient Machine-Learned Potential for SiC from Ambient to Extreme Environments: Results

 \subsection{Pressure-temperature phase diagram}

 Predicting the pressure-temperature ($P$-$T$) phase diagram of SiC using tabGAP is of twofold importance.
 First, it can further benchmark the quality of the potential and precision of the predicted physical properties.
 Second, it provides useful guidance for SiC phase engineering, as experimentally mapping the $P$-$T$ phase diagram is extremely challenging.
-Therefore, we performed a large number of free-energy simulations and direct large-scale MD simulations of SiC melting and decomposition to trace the phase boundaries and construct the complete $P$-$T$ phase diagram (see details in the Methods and Supplementary Note 5), as shown in Fig.~\ref{fig:PT}a.
-The $P$-$T$ phase diagram predicted by tabGAP is compared to available experimental data and DFT calculations.
-To facilitate the discussion, we divide the phase diagram into a low pressure region ($< 0.01$~MPa), a medium pressure region (0.01~MPa to 1~GPa), a high pressure region (1~GPa to 60~GPa), and an ultra-high-pressure region ($> 60$~GPa).
+Therefore, we performed a large number of free-energy simulations and direct large-scale MD simulations of SiC melting and decomposition to trace the phase boundaries and construct the complete $P$-$T$ phase diagram (see details in the Methods and Supplementary Note~8), as shown in Fig.~\ref{fig:PT}a.
+The $P$-$T$ phase diagram predicted by tabGAP is compared to available experimental data and DFT calculations. {\red Although DFT and tabGAP calculations indicate that 4H and 6H have lower total energies, experimentally, 3C is more prone to nucleation and growth~\cite{PhysRevB.106.075201}, which may be related to growth kinetics and surface energy~\cite{Neudeck2006}.
+This is essentially a competition between ``thermodynamic stability" and ``kinetic stability."
+Previous studies~\cite{sugiyama2001phase} have shown that 3C is the stable phase at low temperatures, whereas 6H is the high-temperature stable phase.
+Therefore, for comparison with experiments, we chose 3C as the basis for the phase diagram.}

+To facilitate the discussion, we divide the phase diagram into a low pressure region ($< 100$~MPa), a medium pressure region (100~MPa to 10~GPa), a high pressure region (10~GPa to 60~GPa), and an ultra-high-pressure region ($> 60$~GPa).
 In the following, we describe the phase transitions of each pressure region from low to high temperatures.

-\textbf{Low-pressure region ($<$0.01 MPa):} Using the solid-liquid interface method (details in Methods), we found that at ($P$, $T$) of (1~MPa, 5000~K) and (100~MPa, 7000~K), bulk crystals tend to sublimate into small molecules and single atoms (as shown in Fig.~\ref{fig:PT}b-iv), with the box volume continuously increasing, interatomic distances increasing, and density decreasing.
-At approximately 10~Pa and 2000~K, Si atoms on the SiC surface sublimate, simultaneously forming a graphene structure (as shown in Fig.~\ref{fig:PT}b-i).
-This temperature is close to that observed experimentally when preparing graphene layers by sublimation etching of SiC in a low-vacuum environment~\cite{choi_laser-induced_2016}.
-These points map the approximate region of the gas phase, as shown in Fig.~\ref{fig:PT}.